Saket-art/Debugger/highlights.md

 Week 3

 * Completed the course in this week.
-* Learned how to write effective emails, introduction to MongoDB, Data Structures, Algorithms other soft skills as well.
+* Learned how to write effective emails, introduction to MongoDB, Advance Data Structures, Algorithms other soft skills as well.